pmalik8/IntroToBlazorWorkshop/docs/01-get-started.md

 ## What is a Blazor Server app?

 Blazor Server apps host Blazor components on the server and handle UI interactions over a real-time SignalR connection.
 As the user interacts with the app, the UI events are sent to the server over the connection to be handled by the various components that make up the app.
 When a component handles a UI event, it’s rendered based on its updated state.
-Blazor compares the newly rendered output with what was rendered previously and send the changes back to the browser and applies them to the DOM.
+Blazor compares the newly rendered output with what was rendered previously and sends the changes back to the browser and applies them to the DOM.

 ![Blazor Server](https://devblogs.microsoft.com/aspnet/wp-content/uploads/sites/16/2019/02/aspnet-core-razor-components.png)